dbos-inc/dbos-docs/docs/python/tutorials/integrating-dbos.md

 <article className="col col--6">

 In your program's main function, add these two lines of code.
-This initializes DBOS when your program starts.
+These initialize DBOS when your program starts.

 </article>